Dark pattern: Subscription services

+Consent interfaces

+In January 2022 the French data-protection authority, the Commission nationale de l'informatique et des libertés (CNIL), fined Google €150 million and Facebook €60 million after finding that a single click accepted cookies on Google, Youtube and Facebook while refusing them required several.
+The companies were given three months to comply or pay €100,000 for each further day of delay.
+Reporting on the decisions characterised them as enforcement against cookie-consent dark patterns.
+In September 2025 the CNIL fined the operator of shein.com €150 million after finding that its banner omitted the advertising purpose of the cookies it set, and that cookies continued to be placed and read after users had clicked "Refuse all".

 Research

 In 2016 and 2017, research documented social media anti-privacy practices using dark patterns.
 In 2018, the Norwegian Consumer Council (Forbrukerrådet) published "Deceived by Design," a report on deceptive user interface designs of Facebook, Google, and Microsoft.
 A 2019 study investigated practices on 11,000 shopping web sites.
 It identified 1,818 dark patterns in total and grouped them into 15 categories.

 Research from April 2022 found that dark patterns are still commonly used in the marketplace, highlighting a need for further scrutiny of such practices by the public, researchers, and regulators.

 Under the European Union General Data Protection Regulation (GDPR), all companies must obtain unambiguous, freely-given consent from customers before they collect and use ("process") their personally identifiable information.
 A 2020 study found that "big tech" companies often used deceptive user interfaces in order to discourage their users from opting out.
 In 2022, a report by the European Commission found that "97% of the most popular websites and apps used by EU consumers deployed at least one dark pattern."

 Research on advertising network documentation shows that information presented to mobile app developers on these platforms is focused on complying with legal regulations, and puts the responsibility for such decisions on the developer.
 Also, sample code and settings often have privacy-unfriendly defaults laced with dark patterns to nudge developers’ decisions towards privacy-unfriendly options such as sharing sensitive data to increase revenue.